oVirt/ovirt-site/source/feature/engine-support-for-ppc64.html.md

         // CDROM addresses for PPC64 must be treated differently from x86_64 strategy.addCdromAddress(struct);

-And in the VmInfoBuilder object the method would make use of the appropriate arch strategy logic
+And in the VmInfoBuilder object the method would make use of the appropriate arch strategy logic:

         public class ArchStrategyFactory {
             private static final EnumMap<ArchitectureType, ArchStrategy> architectureArchStrategyMap =  new EnumMap<ArchitectureType, ArchStrategy>(ArchitectureType.class);